Yangobears/designgarden/docs/OpenTable/Design reviews for trust.md

 ### Secondary Research

-To validate our hypothesis that the lack of user profile is the root cause, we gathered information from various sources.
-Numerous studies and papers emphasize on the importance of identity building in cultivating trust on online platforms and provide us key insights on what we could focus on in reshaping users' perceptions and experiences.
+To confirm our belief that the absence of user profiles contributes to a lack of trust in reviews, we conducted research and gathered information from various sources.
+Many studies and papers stress the significance of identity building in fostering trust on online platforms, and these provided key insights on what we could focus on to reshape users' perceptions and experiences on OpenTable

 !!! quote "Insights from external resources"